Lincoln-Yuji/mac0470-kworkflow/documentation/man/features/kw-signature.rst

    Signed-off-by
    Fixes

-Such that trailer lines are grouped by their signatures.
-That means using either ``kw signature -r -s`` or ``kw signature -s -r`` will generate the same result:
+At the same time, new lines are grouped by their signatures.
+That means using both ``kw signature -r -s`` or ``kw signature -s -r`` will generate the same result:

 .. code-block:: text